vkd225/DatabaseProject/README.md

-# Socail networking Website for geeks (techies.com)
+# Social networking Website for geeks (techies.com)

-## Create a database and write Stored Procedures to query from the database
+### Create a database and write Stored Procedures to query from the database

 Academic project <br />
 Major emphasis on the database <br />